-If your child has a learning or attention issue, he may have a right to services and supports at school through an IEP or a 504 plan.
+If your child has a learning or thinking difference, he may have a right to services and supports at school through an IEP or a 504 plan.
 Since navigating this process can be tricky, you might decide to consult with a lawyer at some point.
 And the lawyer may use terms you’ve never heard.
 This mini-glossary can help you understand the legal language you’re hearing.

 504 plan is a blueprint or plan for how a child will have access to education at school.
 It typically includes accommodations, and sometimes services as well.

 Accommodations are changes that give people with disabilities equal access.
 An example of an accommodation is an audiobook.
-See more examples of accommodations that help kids with learning and attention issues.
+See more examples of accommodations that help kids with learning and thinking differences.

 Americans with Disabilities Act (ADA) is a federal law that makes it illegal to discriminate against people with disabilities.
 ADA requires schools and employers to make “reasonable accommodations” so people with disabilities can fully participate at school and at work.